Rhushya/hangman/README.md

-# Online Server Games

-Welcome to the "Online Server Games" repository!
-This repository contains the C code for a Hangman game where players can guess movie names.

-## Hangman Game
+# Hangman Game

-This Hangman game is written in C and allows players to guess the names of popular movies.
-The game runs in the terminal and provides a simple yet entertaining experience for users.
+## Overview

+Welcome to the Hangman game!
+This classic word-guessing game challenges players to guess the hidden word letter by letter before running out of attempts.
+It's a fun and engaging way to test your vocabulary and deduction skills.

-### How to Play
+## How to Play

-1. **Clone the Repository**: Clone this repository to your local machine using the following command:

-2. **Compile the Code**: Compile the C code using a C compiler such as GCC.
-Navigate to the directory containing the code and run:

-3. **Run the Game**: Execute the compiled program to start the Hangman game:
+1. **Start the Game**: Run the Hangman program.

-4. **Guess the Movie**: Try to guess the name of the movie by entering letters.
-You have a limited number of attempts to guess the correct letters.
+2. **Guess a Letter**: Enter a letter to guess if it's part of the hidden word.
+3. **Win or Lose**: Keep guessing letters until you either reveal the entire word or run out of attempts.

+## Features

+- Simple and intuitive gameplay.
+- Randomly selects words for endless replayability.
+- Provides feedback on guessed letters and remaining attempts.
+- Enjoyable for players of all ages.

+## Getting Started

+To play the Hangman game, simply compile the provided code and run the executable file.

-### Contributing
+## Contributing

 Contributions to improve the game or add new features are welcome!
 If you have any ideas for enhancements or bug fixes, feel free to submit a pull request.